ministryofjustice/hmpps-digital-prison-reporting-frontend/docs/get-started/integrating-the-library.md

 @import "node_modules/@ministryofjustice/hmpps-digital-prison-reporting-frontend/dpr/all";
 ```

+{% header 2, "Node configuration" %}
-{% header 3, "JS" %}
+{% header 3, "Assets" %}

-Add the libraries to your `setUpStaticResources` middleware, and assign them to the assets folder.
+Add the library's assets to your application's static resources:

 ```js
 Array.of(
   ...